 What is a fiduciary duty?What is a fiduciary duty?

-Since shareholders have given the board special influence and power over the property and the residents’ interest, there is also a unique obligation.
+Since shareholders have given the board special influence and power over the property and the residents’ interests, there is also a unique obligation.
 Includes acting in good faith, undivided loyalty, and honoring the letter and spirit of the governing documents.

 How to recognize a breachHow to recognize a breach

-There are obvious cases, such as theft, where the board has not acted in others’ best interest.
+There are obvious cases, such as theft, where the board has not acted in others’ best interests.
 There are other, more nuanced cases, though.
-A board member cannot engage in self-dealing or gain an advantage that is not available to the other shareholders or unit owners.
+A board member cannot engage in self-dealing or gain an advantage not available to the other shareholders or unit owners.
 Anytime a board member gets a special deal or unique treatment, they have self-dealing and breached their fiduciary duty.
 For instance, if the board member hires a contractor at an inflated price in exchange for working on their apartment at a below-market rate, they have breached their fiduciary duty.
 A board member should not receive anything of value in exchange for services rendered or products purchased.

 A board can seem all-powerful, but a member cannot take their feelings out against you based on personal issues—an abuse of power.

 The board also must treat all shareholders or unit owners the same, applying the rules equally.
 A board member cannot use his position to enforce the rules against some residents and not apply them to others.

 However, merely entering into a bad deal is not a breach of duty.
 Exercising poor business judgment does not qualify, providing the board acted in good faith.
 Courts will protect the board in these circumstances.
 The board can adequately discharge its duties by gathering financial and legal advice from accountants and lawyers.
 A board member can have a conflict of interest, disclose it, and have no special deals.
 Optically, the board member should abstain from voting on the matter to avoid the appearance of impropriety, however.